Should Working From Home Spark Concerns of Threats to Your Cyber Security?

 Am I at Risk?

 According to the aforementioned article, one in three workers are having to work remotely.
-I.T services all around the country have found themselves neck-deep in issues based around cyber attacks, so a breach of your cybersecurity is likely.
+I.T services all around the country have found themselves neck deep in issues based around cyber attacks, so a breach to your cyber security is likely.

 Legal firm Hayes Connor Solicitors have taken a survey with alarming results.
 Only one in five of households have received information or training on cyber security.
 This shows that companies are either unaware of the threats they are facing or are not taking them seriously.
 They said: “In the rush and panic to set remote working practices up, even simple data protection practices were ignored,”